Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 dove into the desperate effort to free people

 from the pile.
-Within 50 seconds, to the everlasting horror of witnesses, smoke and flames filled that door.
+Within 1 minute, to the everlasting horror of witnesses, smoke and then flames filled that door.
 "He was one of the ones who tried",

 said the manager of the Greek sandwich joint